Ahmad Bahar (Palestinian politician)

 In 2012, he delivered a televised sermon in which he prayed for Allah to kill "the Jews and their supporters... [and] the Americans and their supporters... without leaving a single one".
 This statement has been characterized as incitement to genocide.

+During the Gaza war he was fatally injured by an Israeli airstrike.
+He died from his wounds on 17 November 2023 at the age of 74.